Industry and Society Need AI Clarity<span class=cs-invisible>:</span> <span class=cs-subtitle>The opportunity in today’s confused and divided AI landscape</span>

 Will we see the positive predictions about the potential impact of AI come true — such as Satya Nadella’s about [[The Polarized Predictions About AI#Satya Nadella|economic growth]], Bill Gates’ about [[The Polarized Predictions About AI#Bill Gates|revolutionizing education]], and Demis Hassabis’ about [[The Polarized Predictions About AI#Demis Hassabis|new energy sources]]?
 Time will tell.

 In the meantime, decisions large and small — by stakeholders ranging from governments and corporations to households and individuals — will gradually shape our AI future.
-If those decisions are rooted in clarity about what AI does and how to apply it well, the positive outcomes everyone would prefer are much more likely to come about.
+If those decisions are rooted in clarity about what AI does and how to apply it well, the positive outcomes most of us would prefer are much more likely to come about.

 [^1]: [Fei-Fei Li](https://en.wikipedia.org/wiki/Fei-Fei_Li) image source: [ITU Pictures, via Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Fei-Fei_Li_at_AI_for_Good_2017.jpg).